PingvinB/kubernetes-workshop/README.md

 During this workshop you should choose a unique prefix so all your images gets a uniqe name, for instance your full name.
 Only use lowercase letters.
 Use this prefix instead of `<uri-prefix>` in the commands below.

 ### Build and push image to registry

- - Open `aspnetapp\aspnetapp\Program.cs` and update line 24 with a unique path
+- Open `aspnetapp\src\Program.cs` and update line 24 with a unique path
 - Navigate to `aspnetapp` and build the Dockerfile:

 ```bash
 az acr build --image <uri-prefix>/aspnet:v1 --registry workshopacrsqr2klsnuxgxa --file Dockerfile .